GENERIC ETHICS PRINCIPLES FOR SOCIAL SCIENCE RESEARCH

 5. All social science should aim to maximise benefit and minimise harm.

-These principles were first set out in our position paper ‘Towards Common Principles‘ which grew out of a series of discussions at symposia, a conference and various other meetings that have been taking place since 2013, led by members of the Academy’s Research Ethics Group.
+These principles were first set out in our position paper ‘Towards Common Principles‘ which grew out of a series of discussions at symposia, a conference and various other meetings that have been taking place since 2013, led by the Academy’s Research Ethics Group.
 Participants in these discussions have included individuals from the various member Learned Societies and representatives from the ESRC and UKRIO as well as those involved with research governance in the UK and beyond.

 The five principles have evolved during the course of the Academy’s Ethics Project.
 It is not envisaged that they would be adopted by Learned Societies without further consideration and, where appropriate, adaptation, reiteration and revision.
 They are presented here as a stimulus to conversations among Learned Societies and, potentially, as the foundation for the development of a common framework for research ethics across the social sciences.